 Located in Delray Beach, you’ll find many wading birds Great Blue Herons, Snowy Egrets, and Green Herons.
-You can also spot Purple Gallinules, Least Bitterns, and Black-necked Stilts here.
+You can also spot Purple Gallinules, Least Bitterns, and Black-necked Stilts here while birdwatching in Florida.

 In addition to wading and shore birds, don’t overlook the raptors that inhabit the state and some migratory hawks.
 We see red-shouldered hawks, falcons, red-tail hawks, owls and so many other raptors that like to eat the squirrels and fish around my home.

 Be Prepared to Hike